cables-gl/cables_docs/md/5_writing_ops/dev_creating_ports/dev_ports_boolean/dev_ports_boolean.md

 //Create a output port of the type value const outBoolean = op.outBoolNum("Boolean out");
-// Create a output port of the type value const outBoolean = op.outBool("Boolean out");

 // when input port changes call the function 'update' inBoolean.onChange = update;